Traditional Inspection Methods Vs Digital Inspection Software: A Comparative Analysis

 Additionally, it is time-consuming, especially when dealing with a large number of vehicles.
 The reliance on physical paperwork also poses challenges in terms of organization, storage, and retrieval of inspection records.

-As the manufacturing industry has grown and becomes more complex, the traditional inspection process has become increasingly inadequate in meeting the demands of modern production and quality control standards.
+As the manufacturing industry has grown and become more complex, the traditional inspection process has become increasingly inadequate in meeting the demands of modern production and quality control standards.

 The rise of digital inspection software has brought about a paradigm shift in the way inspections are conducted in the automobile industry.
 With the advent of manufacturing software and the development of comprehensive digital inspection tools, manufacturers, dealerships, and service centers now have access to a more efficient and accurate inspection process.